-(2) the court finds that the appointment of the named person is in the best interest of the child.54
+(2) the court finds that the appointment of the named per-

-Under this statute, a person seeking to modify an order must show that the child's circumstances have "'materially and substantially changed'" and that the modification "'would be a positive improvement for the child.'"55 As described below, the Texas Supreme Court decided under this statute that a natural parent does not have the benefit of the parental presumption in a motion to modify parental custody proceeding.56
+Under this statute, a person seeking to modify an order must show that the child's circumstances have "'materially and substantially changed'" and that the modification "'would be a positive improvement for the child.'"
+As described below, the Texas Supreme Court decided under this statute that a natural parent does not have the benefit of the parental presumption in a motion to modify parental custody proceeding.
+56